salrashid123/esp_docker/README.md

 the gRPC API server is listening on ```:50001```

-#### Run the ESP docker contianer
+#### Run the ESP docker container

-Now run the ESP container and spceify:
+Now run the ESP container and specify:

 - service name
 - version